 - The Agent for Service cannot be found.

-- The corporation is headquartered out-of-state, doing business in California, and has no Agent for Service in California.
+- The Corporation, LLC, or LP is headquartered out-of-state, doing business in California, and has no Agent for Service in California.

 Serving the Secretary of State